jclouds/legacy-jclouds/documentation/devguides/contributing-to-jclouds.markdown

       *  validate/correct `providerName`AsyncClientTest
    *  now check your `providerName`ClientLiveTest to ensure the value indeed comes back as expected from the service.

+For more information on writing tests, and to run your tests or stock jclouds tests, see (Provider Testing in jclouds)[/documentation/devguides/provider-testing].)

 #### Multiple API versions and dialects

 You may be working with a service that has dialects or multiple versions present.
 In general,